What is Neighborhood Watch?

 Neighborhood Watch is a "team" approach in which the Livermore Police Department works hand in hand with you and your neighbors to reduce crime in our community.
 Statistics and criminals alike verify that when neighbors organize, the opportunity for crime is drastically reduced.
 Our Crime Prevention Specialist is available to assist you in starting and maintaining your Neighborhood Watch.
 Join the team and help to contribute to the safety of our community.

 How Do I Start a Neighborhood Watch?

-- Talk with your neighbors and tell them that you would like to start a Neighborhood Watch.
-Decide on a date and time for a first meeting.
-Generally, meetings are conducted in the evening hours Tuesday - Friday.
+- Talk with your neighbors and tell them that you are starting a Neighborhood Watch.
+Ask which evenings your neighbors are available.
+Generally, meetings are conducted in the evening hours.

 - Tell your neighbors that you will notify them when a meeting is scheduled.
 If you need a location for your meetings, ask if neighbors can offer their homes.
 Alternative locations which can be arranged include local schools, places of worship and libraries.

 - Next call our Crime Prevention Office at (925) 371-4978 to schedule an available date and time for your first meeting.